d3/d3-selection/README.md

 Adds or removes a *listener* to each selected element for the specified event *typenames*.
 The *typenames* is a string event type, such as `click`, `mouseover`, or `submit`; any [DOM event type](https://developer.mozilla.org/en-US/docs/Web/Events#Standard_events) supported by your browser may be used.
 The type may be optionally followed by a period (`.`) and a name; the optional name allows multiple callbacks to be registered to receive events of the same type, such as `click.foo` and `click.bar`.
 To specify multiple typenames, separate typenames with spaces, such as `input change` or `click.foo click.bar`.

-When a specified event is dispatched on a selected element, the specified *listener* will be evaluated for the element, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element (*nodes*[*i*]).
-Listeners always see the latest datum for their element, but the index is a property of the selection and is fixed when the listener is assigned; to update the index, re-assign the listener.
-To access the current event within a listener, use [d3.event](#event).
+When a specified event is dispatched on a selected element, the specified *listener* will be evaluated for the element, being passed the current event (*event*) and the current datum (*d*), with *this* as the current DOM element (*event*.currentTarget).
+Listeners always see the latest datum for their element.
+Note: while you can use [*event*.pageX](https://developer.mozilla.org/en/DOM/event.pageX) and [*event*.pageY](https://developer.mozilla.org/en/DOM/event.pageY) directly, it is often convenient to transform the event position to the local coordinate system of the element that received the event using [d3.clientPoint](#clientPoint).

 If an event listener was previously registered for the same *typename* on a selected element, the old listener is removed before the new listener is added.
 To remove a listener, pass null as the *listener*.
 To remove all listeners for a given name, pass null as the *listener* and `.foo` as the *typename*, where `foo` is the name; to remove all listeners with no name, specify `.` as the *typename*.

 An optional *options* object may specify characteristics about the event listener, such as whether it is capturing or passive; see [*element*.addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

 If a *listener* is not specified, returns the currently-assigned listener for the specified event *typename* on the first (non-null) selected element, if any.
 If multiple typenames are specified, the first matching listener is returned.

-Note: while you can use [*event*.pageX](https://developer.mozilla.org/en/DOM/event.pageX) and [*event*.pageY](https://developer.mozilla.org/en/DOM/event.pageY) directly, it is often more convenient to transform the event position to the local coordinate system of the element that received the event using [d3.clientPoint](#clientPoint).

 <a name="selection_dispatch" href="#selection_dispatch">#</a> <i>selection</i>.<b>dispatch</b>(<i>type</i>[, <i>parameters</i>]) [<>](https://github.com/d3/d3-selection/blob/master/src/selection/dispatch.js "Source")